 The Company is party to certain management contracts.
-These contracts contain minimum commitments of approximately \$324,000 (2017 - \$324,000) and additional contingent payments of up to approximately
+These contracts contain minimum commitments of approximately \$324,000 (December 31, 2017 - \$300,000) and additional contingent payments of up to approximately \$1,234,000 (December 31, 2017 - \$1,235,000) upon the occurrence of a change of control.

-\$1,234,000 (2017 - \$1,235,000) upon the occurrence of a change of control.
 As a triggering event has not taken place, the contingent payments have not been reflected in these consolidated financial statements.

-The Company's joint venture agreement with Aldesa requires the Company to invest an additional €1,250,000 in the development of the Plaza Norte project should the project advance to later phases.
+The Company's joint venture agreement with the Aldesa Group requires the Company to invest an additional €1,250,000 in the development of the Plaza Norte project should the project advance to later phases.
 It is not currently known whether the Plaza Norte project will advance to a stage where this investment is required, therefore the expenditure has not been reflected in these consolidated financial statements.